gwillem/whip/doc/usage.md

 Templates use Jinja-style `{{ name }}` via Gonja with strict undefined variables; referencing a missing variable fails the task.

 `tree` also templates text files from its source directory before writing them to the target.
-Binary files are copied as-is.
+Binary files are copied as-is, and a prefix marked `template=false` is shipped byte-for-byte, which is what a shell script full of `${VAR}` needs.

+Templating is recursive: a variable inside a list or a map argument is rendered too.

 ## Runners